bobbylcraig/bobbylcraig.github.io/_posts/2024-12-29-on-scaling-teams.md

 >"Adding manpower to a late software project makes it later."

-It's a tough pill to swallow, but one that's rooted in the messy reality of collaboration, deadlines, and the complexities that arise when you try to scale up too quickly[^1].
+It's a tough pill to swallow, but one that's rooted in the messy reality of collaboration, deadlines, and the complexities that arise when you try to scale up too quickly.

 ## Why Does Brooks' Law Hold True?